General Kyd Stradivarius

-The General Kyd; ex-Stern Stradivarius is an antique cello crafted in 1684 by Italian luthier Antonio Stradivari of Cremona.
+The "General Kyd" is a nickname applied to several Stradivarius instruments crafted by Italian luthier Antonio Stradivari of Cremona and owned for a time by British General Alexander Kyd (d.
+1826).
+They include a violin made in 1714, a violin made in 1720, and the General Kyd; ex-Stern Stradivarius cello made in 1684.
+These instruments have been owned and played by some of the world's leading musicians.
+The 1714 violin was owned from about 1980 to 1990 by Itzhak Perlman, who made most of his early recordings using this instrument.
+The 1720 violin's owners included composer Rebecca Clarke.

-It was used by the English cellist Leo Stern in the premiere of Antonín Dvořák's Cello Concerto in B minor in London in 1896.
+The General Kyd cello was used by the English cellist Leo Stern in the premiere of Antonín Dvořák's Cello Concerto in B minor in London in 1896.

 Noted owners of the General Kyd-Stern are its namesakes, General Kyd and Leo Stern, as well as Lord Amherst of Hackney, W.E.
 Hill & Sons and Jean-Baptiste Vuillaume.

 At the time of Stern's death in 1904, the General Kyd was valued at US$6,000; its current value is US$9.5 million.